Are you sure you want to delete this comment? It cannot be undone. |

 Seems very expensive compared to Foryhglade which is higher nutrion and the cost is high at £5 A day.
 I have 3 dogs and can't afford this.
 It also looks bland, colourless compared to Butternut box for example .
 My dogs enjoyed it but costly .James Bailey Ray Davies •2 years ago

 Hi Ray, it's great to hear that your dog's enjoyed our food.
 The cost has been arbitrarily plucked by AADF, but we are more expensive than Forthglade for two main reasons, we are using higher quality ingredients and the way we prepare the food is more involved.
 We use British meat (that would normally be going to supermarkets to be sold for human food), not left overs in the human meat supply.
 Our recipes are over 70% British meat.
 We gently cook our food at a low temperature for just the right time (several hours) - so it is delicious and tender, as well as being very easy to digest, even for the most sensitive tummies.
 Then we freeze our food immediately after cooking it to avoid having to use any nasty preservatives.
 The reason our food doesn't have the vibrant colours of a butternut box recipe is that we aren't putting in fruit and veg that appeal to our 'human instincts' of what are healthy but don't actually provide much in the way of nutrition to dogs.
 A clear example being carrots, almost every day we are approached by customers asking if we have carrots in our recipes as their dog either doesn't like them or doesn't digest them well.
-I hope this helps explain the differentials - obviously every dog food brand out there thinks they are making the healthiest food, but from our end we really are trying to achieve that and our starting point wasn't from a price perspective, but a quality perspective.Team AADF James Bailey •one year ago
+I hope this helps explain the differentials - obviously every dog food brand out there thinks they are making the healthiest food, but from our end we really are trying to achieve that and our starting point wasn't from a price perspective, but a quality perspective.Team AADF James Bailey •2 years ago

 Hi Ray, thanks your comment and raising some interesting points.
 The score for forthglade may be higher, but this is down to a technicality from AADF's system - namely our packaging hasn't got "the percentage of the first non-meat ingredient on the packaging" which is an AADF requirement, not a labelling requirement for any regulator.
 To be clear, the brown rice is roughly 8% in most of our recipes, it's not a filler, it is there for the fibre content.
 The meat content of our recipes is above 70% and it is all British meat.
 So essentially, were we to have put 8% next to the rice on our labels, we'd score more highly than forthglade, so from a pure food perspective (rather than packaging and labelling) we are nutritionally fantastic.
 In addition on the pricing front, we have a sliding scale on the cost based on how much you can order, so again, if you were able to order in reasonable volume (5kg - 10kg order), you'd be able to get our food at a lower price to Forthglade.
 The final point to make is that we are gently cooking our food at a low temperature for several hours so it is delicious and tender - it also makes it really easy to digest.
 You commented that Butternut have more colours to their food, this lacks any scientific rigour and essentially involves putting in certain foods like carrots which have questionable benefits to dogs (and causes allergies in some dogs).
 Every ingredient in our food is there for a specific health benefit, not a marketing gimmick.Nicky Lindley Ray Davies •one year ago